 Can eggshells be used to change the color of hydrangeas?

-Many gardeners add vinegar to their watering can to change the acidity of their soil and turn their hydrangeas blue.
-However, you'll probably have better results using Hydrangea Blue, a liquid fertilizer that produces blue flowers.
+Some gardeners may add vinegar to their watering can to change the acidity of their soil and turn their hydrangeas blue.
+However, vinegar can be harmful to local wildlife and is not a long-term solution for blue hydrangeas, so we don't readily recommend this technique.

 MORE ON HYDRANGEAS